Basic Views on Corporate Governance

 Corporate Governance System

-The Board of Directors (convenes at least once a month) according to the Board of Directors’ Regulations and deliberates and decides important management matters, including legal matters, and supervises the execution of business.
-The maximum number of Directors is set at 12, with the aim of promoting agile management decision-making by the Board of Directors, and the term of office of Directors is set at one year to clarify their responsibilities to the shareholders.
-There are currently nine incumbent Directors including two Outside Directors who have abundant experience in and broad insight into economy, finance, and management and other fields.
-These two Outside Directors take on the role of overseeing the management from an independent third-party standpoint.
+The Board of Directors (convenes at least once a month), according to the Board of Directors’ Regulations, deliberates and decides important management matters, including legal matters, and supervises the execution of business.
+The maximum number of Directors is 12 in order to promote agile management decision-making by the Board of Directors, and the term of office is one year to clarify their responsibilities to the shareholders.
+There are currently 12 incumbent Directors, including three Outside Directors, whom one is female, with wealth of experience in and broad insight into economy, finance, management and corporate legal affairs.
+These three Outside Directors are supervising management from an independent third-party standpoint.

 Board of Corporate Auditors and Internal Audit

-The Board of Corporate Auditors consists of five Corporate Auditors comprising of four males and one female, including three independent Outside Corporate Auditors.
-The current number of Corporate Auditors is five, including three Outside Corporate Auditors who have extensive experience in and broad insight into areas such as finance, law and management and perform their duties from an independent third-party standpoint.
+The Board of Corporate Auditors consists of five Corporate Auditors, of which four are males and one is female, and three of them are independent Outside Corporate Auditors, the majority thereof.
+The current number of Corporate Auditors is five, including three Outside Corporate Auditors with extensive experience in and broad insight into areas such as finance, law and management, who perform their duties from an independent third-party standpoint.

-Corporate Auditors attend meetings of the Board of Directors and other important meetings and monitor the Directors’ performance of duties through inquiries conducted by such means as examining important documents and receiving explanations on the status of business operations.
+Corporate Auditors attend meetings of the Board of Directors and other important meetings, and monitor the Directors’ execution of duties through inquiries conducted by such means as the examination of important documents and requests for explanations of the state of business affairs.
 In principle, the Board of Corporate Auditors convenes monthly.

-The Corporate Auditors regularly have meetings with the Accounting Auditor to receive reports on audit planning and the implementation status and content of audit.
-Also, they receive reports on the internal audit result by the Internal Auditors Office (consisting of nine members).
-The Corporate Auditors also serve as corporate auditors of core subsidiaries to conduct subsidiary audits as needed and attend the Group Auditor Liaison Meeting, which consists of corporate auditors of the Group companies and is held periodically and obtain information about each Group company through the meeting.
+The Corporate Auditors regularly have meetings with the Accounting Auditor receive reports on audit planning, implementation status and audit content.
+Also, they receive reports on internal audit results by the Internal Auditors Office (consisting of ten members).
+The Corporate Auditors also serve as corporate auditors of core group companies to conduct group company audits as needed and attend periodic Group Auditor Liaison Meetings consisting of the group company auditors to deepen their understanding of each company.